rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 [![AH scanner workflow](ah-scanner.png)][trimoq-post]

 Trimoq ([Github][trimoq-github], [Twitter][trimoq-twitter]) wrote [a blog
-post][trimoq-post] about how writing a game client for a popular MMORPG.
+post][trimoq-post] about writing a game client for a popular MMORPG.
 It focuses on some negative parts of Rust and its ecosystem.
 There are three key takeaways from this post: